gotofritz/gotofritz_fund_manager/README.md

 ## Tasks

 The project includes a set of tasks for the [Task](https://taskfile.dev/) task runner tool.
 They are defined in the [Taskfile](Taskfile.yml) and cover linting, testing, code formatting, and more.
 They are not a hard requirements, but they provide some useful shortcuts.
-See the Task documentation for [isntallation instructions](https://taskfile.dev/installation/)
+See the Task documentation for [installation instructions](https://taskfile.dev/installation/)

 ## Usage